PelArtur/Software_Architecture_Labs/README.md

 ![alttext](images/image7.png)

 This time, some data was lost.
-It is likely that all the lost data was stored on one of the disabled nodes, as replication was only able to preserve the data from one node on `hz-node1`.
+It is likely that all the lost data was stored on one of the disabled nodes, as `hz-node1` contained a backup of only one other node due to the configuration in `hazelcast.xml`.

 #### **3d.
 How to prevent data loss?**
 To prevent data loss in Hazelcast, you can adjust certain settings of the data structures.
 One option is to modify the number of backups.
 In the `config/hazelcast.xml` file, you can change the following value: